 It was eventually decided to place it just next to the “Palazzo della Signoria,” the city hall of Florence.
 This building is now known as the “Palazzo Vecchio,” which translates to “Old Palace.”

 Botticelli was in the camp that preferred to see the statue of David located in the surroundings of the Florence Cathedral.
 After all, this was the idea when the statue was commissioned in the first place.

 This didn’t happen though because da Vinci and multiple other people argued that the statue wasn’t able to face the weather conditions due to its inferior marble, so it needed to be put underneath a roof.

-This statue can no be found inside the Palazzo Vecchio in the “Hall of Lilies” (Sala dei Gigli), and a copy of this work in front of it.
+This statue can now be found inside the Palazzo Vecchio in the “Hall of Lilies” (Sala dei Gigli), and a copy of this work is in front of it.

 13. Where is the Statue of David located now?

 Halfway through the 19th century, after standing 2 and half decades outside the Palazzo Vecchio, David started showing cracks in his left leg.
 This was caused by the uneven ground that started to sink from the constant pressure of the huge statue.

 Therefore, David was removed from its original location in 1873 to be displayed in the Accademia Gallery, an art museum in Florence.